dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 for collecting batches for each training cycle [15].
 Furthermore, while labeled instances have been used for training, unlabeled data serve for acquisition.
-To enhance training capabilities, learning strategies such as semi-supervised learning, unsupervised feature learning [17, ?] and data augmentation [41] yield novel possibilites for an adequate training within the deep active learning pipeline.
+To enhance training capabilities, learning strategies such as semi-supervised learning, unsupervised feature learning [17, ?] and data augmentation [41] yield novel possibilities for an adequate training within the deep active learning pipeline.

 2. **Interplay of the active learning pipeline** Current research, as also argued by [20], lack of inconsistencies within the active learning pipeline.
 A majority of the proposed active learning strategies have focused on